2025 Surat Basin Coexistence Symposium

 Formerly an elected councillor for 12 years including Mayor for 4 years with the Paroo Shire Council, Jo has a sound understanding of regional and remote Queensland and extensive experience in economic development and advocacy.
 Other roles have included CEO with the Toowoomba Chamber of Commerce, and Director – Stakeholder Engagement with the University of Southern Queensland, Jo is now CEO with the Queensland Farmers Federation.
 QFF is Queensland’s peak agricultural representative body, working collaboratively with its peak body members to progress issues and challenges facing farmers across the State.
 Collectively, QFF through its peak body members represent over 13,000 Queensland farmers.

-Katie-Ann Mulder - CEO, Queensland Renewable Energy Council
+Katie-Anne Mulder - CEO, Queensland Renewable Energy Council

 Katie-Anne has over 15 years’ experience in industry development and policy and is the CEO of the Queensland Renewable Energy Council, representing large scale renewable energy development across Queensland.
 Katie-Anne’s experience is grounded in representing and advising large scale industries on leading practice regulatory frameworks across the mining and gas industries and now the renewable energy industry.
 Working at both the Federal and State levels of government, Katie-Anne has a deep understanding of policy development and pathways to implement and review.